schasta218/support/ADMU/ReadMe.md

 > Currently upon the completion of account conversion the ‘protected content migration’ window is shown on first login.
 It asks for the password from the old computer.
 However this will not accept any old or new password even if entered correctly.
 This is a known bug and clicking cancel will have no ill effect and allow the wizard to be dismissed.
 In a future version of JCADMU the ‘DPAPI config’ will be excluded from the migration and not show on first login.

+## Example Scenario

 ![image13](https://github.com/TheJumpCloud/support/blob/BS-ADMU-version_1.0.0/ADMU/images/img_13.png)

-Application migration scenarios

-> * Outlook
-> * app data specific
-> * no app data

-Unsupported scenarios and account types

 ![image14](https://github.com/TheJumpCloud/support/blob/BS-ADMU-version_1.0.0/ADMU/images/img_14.png)

-> Scenario: Domain joined system 10PRO18091 on domain JCADB2.local with Local Domain Account named JCADB2\bob.lazar and a local account named 10PRO18091\Administrator.
+> Domain joined system 10PRO18091 on domain JCADB2.local with Local Domain Account named JCADB2\bob.lazar and a local account named 10PRO18091\Administrator.

+> TODO:
 > * Convert JCADB2\bob.lazar to 10PRO18091\blazar
 > * Unjoin System from JCADB2.local domain
 > * Install JumpCloud agent onto system